 In some countries, the government provides compensation for crop damage or deaths caused by elephants, but there is still often strong political pressure on wildlife authorities to eliminate elephants near populated regions.
 Increasingly there is pressure on palm oil plantations and other practices, such as forestry, to become certified.
 Certification qualifications have specific requirements to reduce deforestation, emissions and wildlife conflicts.
 However, as human populations increase, elephant-human conflicts are likely to rise.
 Experts already consider such confrontations to be the leading cause of elephant deaths in Asia.
 In India, about 300 people and 200 elephants per year die through poaching, crop protection incidents or automobile related accidents.

-Because of these threats, Asian elephant numbers are estimated to be between 30,000 and 50,000 animals.
+Because of these threats, Asian elephant numbers are estimated to be between 37,000 and 57,000 animals.
 This estimate has such a wide range due to the extreme difficulty involved in trying to survey a population that is difficult to find and continuously changes.
-The low range is the definite and the upper range is the possible number, with the actual count being somewhere in the middle.

 It is thought that as many as one third of the total population of Asian elephants are held in captivity throughout Southeast Asia, most as work animals.
 The British used captive animals to open the forests to logging in colonial times.
 The decline of the logging industry has led to many out-of-work elephants and mahouts.